 You’ll save battery power on your phone/tablet by using Tidal Connect over Bluetooth or AirPlay, too, as you aren't actually using it to stream.
 You only need the Tidal app open to choose tracks and control music playback, none of which require all that much power.

 And then there's quality.
 Tidal Connect lets you stream losslessly in 24-bit hi-res, whereas Bluetooth and AirPlay do not.
 AirPlay taps out at lossless 16-bit CD-quality, whereas Bluetooth transmission isn't lossless at all.

 In terms of ease of use, though, Tidal Connect works a lot like Bluetooth and AirPlay.
 Simply open up the Tidal app, and where you’re given options for Bluetooth and AirPlay devices, you’ll see your Tidal Connect-enabled devices pop up, too.
 Just like other wireless audio streaming technologies, actually using Tidal Connect to play music only requires a couple of clicks or taps.

 Here's everything you need to know about Spotify Connect

-And everything we know about Spotify's HiFi streaming tier
+And all we know about the upcoming Spotify HiFi streaming tier

 As well as the lowdown on everything Apple AirPlay 2